-The Director of Finance and Procurement
+The Director of Finance and Procurement (Chief Financial Officer / s151 officer)

-- A8 The Director of Finance and Procurement is the s.151 Officer (also referred to as the Chief Finance Officer) to the Authority and has statutory duties in relation to the financial administration and stewardship of the Authority.
+A7 The Director of Finance and Procurement is the s.151 Officer (also referred to as the Chief Finance Officer) to the Authority and has statutory duties in relation to the financial administration and stewardship of the Authority.
 This statutory responsibility cannot be overridden.
-The statutory duties arise from: - I. Section 73 and 1051 of the Local Government Act 1985. - II.
+The statutory duties arise from:

+- I. Section 73 and 1051 of the Local Government Act 1985. - II.
 The Local Government Finance Act 1988. - III.
 The Local Government and Housing Act 1989. - IV.
-The Accounts and Audit Regulations 2015. - A9 The Director of Finance and Procurement is responsible for: - I. The proper administration of the Authority's financial affairs. - II.
+The Accounts and Audit Regulations 2015. - A8 The Director of Finance and Procurement is responsible for: - I. The proper administration of the Authority's financial affairs. - II.
 Setting and monitoring compliance with financial management standards. - III.
 Advising on the corporate financial position and on the key financial controls necessary to secure sound financial management. - IV.
 Providing financial information. - V. Preparing the revenue budget and capital programme. - VI.
-Treasury management. - A10 Section 114 of the Local Government Finance Act 1988 requires the Director of Finance and Procurement to report to the Authority and external auditor if the Authority or one of its officers: - I. Has made, or is about to make, a decision which involves incurring unlawful expenditure. - II.
-Has taken, or is about to take, an unlawful action which has resulted or would result in a loss or deficiency to the Authority. - III.
-Is about to make an unlawful entry in the Authority's accounts.
+Treasury management. - A9 The Chief Finance Officer and the Monitoring Officer, in consultation with the Head of Paid Service, are responsible for advising the Authority about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
+Actions that may be 'contrary to the budget' include: - I. Initiating a new policy. - II.
+Committing expenditure in future years to above the budget level. - III.
+Incurring interdepartmental transfers above virement limits. - IV.
+Causing the total expenditure financed from council tax, grants and corporately held reserves to increase, or to increase by more than a specified amount.